Nusiq/mcblend/docs/texture_customization/index.md

 Properties:

-- Colors - list of colors in the palette
+- Colors - List of colors in the palette
-- Interpolate - whether there should be a smooth transition between the colors on the palette.
+- Interpolate - Whether there should be a smooth transition between the colors on the palette.
-- Normalize - normalizes the input values so that the whole color palette is used.
+- Normalize - Normalizes the input values so that the entire palette is used.

 !!! note

-    When input image is not grayscale than it gets converted to grayscale before applying the mask.
+    If the input image is not grayscale then it gets converted to grayscale before applying the mask.

 !!! note

-    Color palette mask is the only mask which can't be used inside the Mix Mask.
+    The color palette mask is the only mask which can't be used inside the Mix Mask.
 If you put this mask into mix mask it will have no effect.